Anne Prenner Schmidt, Esq.

 Divorce can be one of the most difficult and emotional periods in life.
 Compounding that stress with needless and costly litigation only heightens emotion and can make divorce into an ugly process.
 Collaborative Practice, on the other hand, is structured to meet the emotional and financial needs of the family, without the time constraints and sometimes overwhelming procedures and paperwork of the litigation process.
 Collaborative Divorce is based on the following three principles:

-The hallmark of the collaborative divorce is that the two attorneys representing the spouses agree to no longer work with the couple if they decide to proceed in court.
+The hallmark of the Collaborative Divorce is the “team” approach in helping families resolve their disputes.
+Having a team of professionals involves whether it be a therapist, or a financial coach can help address major issues, while allowing the parties to avoid the typical pitfalls of divorce.
+Moreover, in a collaborative divorce the two attorneys representing the spouses agree to no longer work with the couple if they decide to proceed in court.
 From the beginning, the couple and attorneys are committed to settling the case, and all four have a financial incentive to do so.